VPAbraham/stranger-things/README.md

 The script is located in the index.js file.

+The prompt is on a word file in the `challenge_rules` directory.

 ### Getting Started
 1. Install dependecies locally with `npm install` in your terminal.